Miranda Lambert: Personal life

-In 2006, Lambert began dating singer Blake Shelton.
-They got engaged in May 2010 and were married on May 14, 2011 at the Don Strange Ranch in Boerne, Texas.
+In 2006, Lambert began dating country singer Blake Shelton.
+They got engaged in May 2010 and were married on May 14, 2011, at the Don Strange Ranch in Boerne, Texas.
 On July 20, 2015, the couple announced that they were divorcing after four years of marriage.

 In December 2015, it was confirmed that Lambert was dating R&B singer Anderson East; they met at Nashville's Live on the Green Music Festival in September of that year.
 In 2016, Lambert paid $3.4 million for a 400-plus acre farm, with three residences, near Primm Springs, Tennessee.
 In April 2018, it was confirmed that Lambert and East had broken up months earlier after two years of dating.
 Lambert started dating Turnpike Troubadours frontman Evan Felker in February 2018.
 His estranged wife, Staci, has alleged that he left her suddenly to be with Lambert.
 They broke up in August 2018.

-On February 16, 2019, Lambert announced on social media that she married New York City Police Department Officer Brendan McLoughlin on January 26, 2019, in Davidson County, Tennessee.
+On February 16, 2019, Lambert announced on social media that she married New York City Police Department officer Brendan McLoughlin on January 26, 2019, in Davidson County, Tennessee.